ilEnzio/ScalaPractice/99problems stuff/target/scala-2.13/classes/README.md

 - Ch05 - Generic List how come changing End to be generic forces us to change it from object to class?
 Hmmm.. maybe because all Ends are now no longer the same?
+- EssScala Ch05 - Failed at tail rec generic fold:
+  >Implement a generalised version of fold and rewrite
+  > double in terms of it.
+(5.2.3.1)

 #### TIL